The New Boy: Plot

 This period of relative peace is broken by the arrival of a large statue of a crucified Jesus for the monastery's church.
-The New Boy finds himself drawn to the statue, envisioning it as if were alive.
+The New Boy finds himself drawn to the statue, envisioning it as if it were alive.
 He feels compelled to deliver offerings of live snakes to the statue, to which everyone else reacts with fear.
 He also starts to experience stigmata in his hands, with his other supernatural powers becoming confused.

 When the New Boy revives a dead snake, a lightning strike causes a fire in the fields, which George and the other boys are forced to put out.
 Meanwhile, in front of the statue, the New Boy stabs both his hands to mimic the crucified Jesus.
 Eileen discovers this and, after an initial shock, sees it as a sign of his embrace of Christianity.
 When George and the other boys return to the monastery, the eldest boy, Michael, has been injured and burnt from putting out the fires.
 The New Boy uses his powers to heal Michael, which Eileen and George witness.

 The New Boy's behaviour and unorthodox infatuation with Jesus disturb everyone, while he sometimes reverts to his old ways.
 This behaviour includes him secretly taking down the statue to play with it, "heal" it from its crucifixion wounds, and dress it up; it is eventually found by Eileen and put back in the church by George.
-Weary that the New Boy is yet to abandon his Aboriginal ways, George separates him from the other boys.
+Wary that the New Boy is yet to abandon his Aboriginal ways, George separates him from the other boys.

 After a crisis of faith, believing that the New Boy has been sent to her as a messenger from Christ, Eileen decides to baptise him to cleanse him from his "sins".
 Although he still has little understanding of Christianity, the New Boy accepts the baptism but he immediately realises that this has permanently destroyed his supernatural abilities.
 Resigned to his new life, the New Boy begins wearing clothing and footwear.
-As V-day arrives, he tentatively starts living the new life, experiencing acceptance from everyone again, but leaving his future uncertain and his heritage now torn between two vastly different worlds.
+As V-J Day arrives, he tentatively starts living the new life, experiencing acceptance from everyone again, but leaving his future uncertain and his heritage now torn between two vastly different worlds.